scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

 Prerequisites
 -------------

-* Follow the Installation Guide and install `docker`_ on the Scylla Monitoring Server.
+* Follow the Installation Guide and install `docker`_ on the Scylla Monitoring Stack Server.
 This server can be the same server that is running Scylla Manager.
-Alternatively, you can `Deploy Scylla Monitoring Without Docker <monitor_without_docker>`_ .
+Alternatively, you can `Deploy Scylla Monitoring Stack Without Docker <monitor_without_docker>`_ .

 .. _`docker`: https://docs.docker.com/install/